SEA LIFE London aquarium,

-*Prices are subject to change and/or discounts online. *Expensive.
-On the door, prices are £29 for an adult and £23 for a child.
-Under 3’s are free.
+*Expensiveu003cbru003e*Prices are subject to change and/or discounts online. *Expensive.
+Tickets are cheaper online in advance.
+From £29.50 online for an adult and from £26.50 for a child aged 3-15.
+Under 3’s are free, .
 It is cheaper to pre-book your tickets online.
 At peak times it is advisable to pre-book a ticket.

 Is there parking?

 The SEA LIFE aquarium, London is open almost all year round.
 For up-to-date opening times and dates u003ca href=u0022https://www.visitsealife.com/london/plan-your-visit/before-you-visit/opening-hours/u0022 target=u0022_blanku0022 rel=u0022noreferrer noopeneru0022u003eplease follow this linku003c/au003e.

 We have other ideas for days out in London with a handy map to find days out near a location.